DEC(LOCAL) - COMPENSATION AND BENEFITS: LEAVES AND ABSENCES

 An employee shall submit medical certification of the need for leave if:

-The District requires medical certification due to a questionable pattern of absences or when deemed necessary by the supervisor or Superintendent;
+- The District requires medical certification due to a questionable pattern of absences or when deemed necessary by the supervisor or Superintendent; or

-The employee requests FMLA leave for the employee's serious health condition or that of a spouse, parent, or child; or
+- The employee requests FMLA leave for the employee's serious health condition; a serious health condition of the employee's spouse, parent, or child; or for military caregiver leave.

 In each case, medical certification shall be made by a health-care provider as defined by the FMLA.
 [See DECA(LEGAL)]